-- Controls on Alcohol Sales
+- Controls on alcohol sales

-- Underage Sales and your license
+- Underage sales and your licence

 All licence holders should note that condition 4 requires them to have a written policy in place on underage sales.